fluent-cms/fluent-cms/doc/Development.md

   - The `Entity Controller` forwards these requests to the `Entity Service`, which interacts with the database using SqlKate.

 3. **Public Site Interactions**:
-  - The `Public Site` sends requests to the `View Controller`.
+  - The `Public Site` sends requests to the `Query Controller`.
-  - The `View Controller` forwards these requests to the `View Service`, which also interacts with the database using SqlKate.
+  - The `Query Controller` forwards these requests to the `Query Service`, which also interacts with the database using SqlKate.

 ### Query Builder